MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsMeetingPolicy.md

 ```

 ### -Copilot
-This setting allows the admin to choose if Copilot will be enabled with a persisted transcript or a non-persisted transcript.
+This setting allows the admin to choose whether Copilot will be enabled with a persisted transcript or a non-persisted transcript.

 Possible values are:
 - Enabled